jluna0413/CultivAREmergent/docs/generated/README.md

 ## Introduction

 This documentation provides a comprehensive overview of the CultivAR application codebase.
-CultivAR is a Flask-based web application designed for managing plant cultivation, including features for user authentication, plant tracking, strain management, clone management, sensor integration, and administrative functions.
+CultivAR is a Flask-based web application designed for managing plant cultivation, including features for user authentication, plant tracking, cultivar management, clone management, sensor integration, and administrative functions.

 The application is structured to be modular, utilizing Flask Blueprints for organizing different feature areas and SQLAlchemy for database interactions.
 Security is a key consideration, with Flask-Talisman implementing various security headers and Flask-Limiter providing DDoS protection.